ramirezfx/docker-jekyll/README.md

 `cp 1startproject.sh /your/jekyll/project/folder`

-Execute the script by double-click at the icon or execute in the console:
+Execute the script by double-click at the icon or execute inside the terminal:

 `/your/jekyll/project/folder/1startproject.sh`